Aakriti94/articles/Linux/telnet.md

 ## Why do we need telnet?
  - To access remote machine over the internet.
+ - Telnet can be used to test or troubleshoot remote web or mail servers.

 ## Syntax
  > telnet hostname port <br>